Answers to Commonly Asked Questions concerning the City of Macomb’s Historic District or Landmark Designation Program

-Yes, if an applicant feels that the decision rendered by the Macomb Historic Commission was incorrect, unfair or improper, an appeal can be made to the City Council which has final say.
+Yes, if an applicant feels that the decision rendered by the Macomb Historic Commission was incorrect, unfair, or improper, an appeal can be made to the City Council which has the final say.
 Likewise, appeals can be made on grounds of economic hardship in a case where an applicant can not afford to make repairs in accordance with adopted guidelines.

 Will I have to restore or repair my building if it is historically designated?

 Absolutely not.
-The designation of landmark or a historic district does not mean that you have to restore your building.
+The designation of a landmark or a historic district does not mean that you have to restore your building.
 It means that if and when you need or decide to make changes, they need to be consistent with the overall historical and architectural character of the designated building or the district as a whole.

 Will my changes or repairs cost more if my property is a landmark or is located in a historic district than if it wasn’t?

 Not necessarily.
 Historic preservation guidelines allow for a wide range of rehabilitation options – from complete restoration to basic maintenance.
 In many cases, repairing existing features may be less expensive than replacing them with new features.
 This also preserves the historic materials of the property.
-Expert assistance on cost saving techniques is available from the State of Illinois Historic Preservation Agency.
+Expert assistance on cost-saving techniques is available from the State of Illinois Historic Preservation Agency.

 What are the guidelines used to determine what changes are proper to the exterior of landmarks or structures within historic districts?

 The guidelines used are those as set forth in the Macomb Historic Preservation Ordinance and supplemented by the “Secretary of the Interior Standards for Rehabilitation”.
-They serve as a guide and resource to property owners, architects, contractors, the HPC and the City staff during the process of reviewing exterior changes to properties.
+They serve as a guide and resource to property owners, architects, contractors, the HPC, and the City staff during the process of reviewing exterior changes to properties.
 Specific or detailed information on any aspect of the standards can be provided to anyone undertaking a project upon request.

 Can I add on to an existing historic building?